Keep up-to-date on the issues you care about. Sign up for Healthy Gulf updates to stay informed, volunteer, and take action.

 Gulf oyster and seafood production is down all across the region.
 Because oysters can’t move from harm’s way, they are a “canary in the coal mine” showing us the damage that years of pollution and poor water management have done to the Gulf Coast.

 For decades, Gulf coast residents have relied on our oyster industry and a healthy Gulf ecosystem to provide relatively affordable and abundant oysters to stuff in poboys, make oyster dressing for the holidays, and enjoy in myriad other ways.
-And oysters are more than food for Gulf Coast residents.
-They provide an income for seafood harvesters, distributors and restaurants.
+Oysters are more than food for Gulf Coast residents, they provide an income for seafood harvesters, distributors and restaurants.
 Oyster reefs reduce the storm surge from hurricanes and tropical storms.
 Adult oysters can filter up to 50 gallons of water per day, improving our water quality.
 Oyster reefs are valuable habitat for a variety of important Gulf marine life.

 Oysters had been on the decline well before the floods of 2019, though, and freshwater is far from the only threat to their existence.
 Toxic algae blooms, such as blue-green algae and red tide, are plaguing fisheries and beaches all along the coast.
 And oysters on the Gulf Coast are being ravaged by climate change.